 January is a winter wonderland.
 Winter at it's finest can be found at Emerald Lake & Lake Louise.
 Banff and Canmore are also very much winter but tend to have less snow than if you travel further West.
 After the busyness of the holidays is over you'll find January to be gloriously peaceful and beautiful for those who love winter.
 With lots of options like horse drawn sleigh rides, hikes to frozen waterfalls and dog sledding January is a beautiful way to start the year in the mountains for those who love all things winter.
 I love the cozy and romantic feeling of winter weddings.

-February can be hard to predict.
+February is impossible to predict.
 We sometimes get a cold month that preserves our snow or it warms up with blue skies and we lose some of the heavy snow from our trees.
 Definitely winter still.

 March either brings with it a bunch of snow for spring skiing or it lessens it's winter hold enough for an outdoor winter ceremony.
 It varies a LOT every year.